CPI vs CPA vs RevShare: Choosing the Right Payout Model for Your App Affiliate Program

 What it is: You give an affiliate a percentage of the revenue generated by the users they refer, often for a specific period or for the user’s lifetime.

 CPI (Cost Per Install) Simple to track; predictable costs.
 High risk of low-quality users; misaligned with revenue goals.
-Mass brand awareness campaigns or apps that monetize purely on ad impressions.
+Low & Unpredictable EPC.
+Payout is small and only rewards top-of-funnel actions, making it less attractive for affiliates focused on quality traffic.

 How to Choose the Right Model for Your App